nyuwireless-unipd/ns3-mmwave/doc/manual/source/python.rst

   Python API Scanning Support   : enabled

-It may say something like this, if the support is not active:
+It may say something like this, if the support is not active or something went wrong in the build process:

 .. sourcecode:: text

   Python API Scanning Support   : not enabled (Missing 'pygccxml' Python module)

-In this case, the user must take steps to install castxml and pygccxml;
-castxml binary must be in the shell's path, and pygccxml must be in the Python path.
+In this case, the user must take additional steps to resolve.
+For the API scanning support to be detected, the castxml binary must be in the shell's PATH, and pygccxml must be in the PYTHONPATH.

 LP64 vs ILP32 bindings
 ######################